 About Me

-This website showcases my academic work, projects, and services.
+This website showcases my academic work, projects, and research assistance services.

 Research Assistance Services

-I provide technical support for research projects, including but not limited to:
+I provide technical support for research projects, including:

-- Data Scraping: Extracting structured and unstructured data from online sources.
+- Data Scraping: Collecting structured and unstructured data from digital sources.

-If you need technical support for your research, I offer a free consultation.
-Visit my Services page for details.
+I offer a free consultation.
+See my Services page for details.

 Education